 This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

-Across Canada, April 28 has been designated the Day of Mourning, a time when workers, families, employers, and others come together to remember those who have lost their lives to work-related incidents or occupational diseases.
+Across Canada, April 28 has been designated the Day of Mourning.
+It’s a time when workers, families, employers, and others come together and remember those who have lost their lives to work-related incidents or occupational diseases.

 Every year, WorkSafeBC, the B.C.
 Federation of Labour, and the Business Council of British Columbia co-host a public ceremony to honour the occasion.